CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 # Compiler Optimization of a Clamp Function

 Modern processors are incredibly complex, and writing functionally correct code for even a moderately complex application can be a painful and teadious endeavor.
-Luckily for us, we have compilers that allow us to write code in high level languages like C++ that produce not just correct code, but highly optimized code as well.
+Luckily for us, we have compilers that allow us to write code in high level languages like C++ and generate assembly that is both functionally correct code and highly optimized.
 In this blog post, we'll be looking at a simple clamp benchmark, and compiling it at different optimization levels, and with different optimization flags.
-We'll then look at both the performance and generated assembly for each experiment to understand how things change based on the compiler optimizations.
+We'll then look at both the performance and generated assembly from each experiment, and try to understand how things change based on the compiler options.

 ### Link to the source code